JalalUddinAkbar/PAGaN-GAN/README.md

 ## 📌 Abstract
 Positron Emission Tomography (PET) is a cornerstone imaging modality for oncology, but radiation risks necessitate minimizing the injected radiotracer dose.
 Reducing the dose to **2% of standard protocols** results in severe photon starvation (Poisson noise), often rendering images non-diagnostic.

-**PAGaN-GAN** is a novel deep learning framework designed to solve the critical trade-off between **noise suppression** and **structure preservation**.
+**PAGAN** is a novel deep learning framework designed to solve the critical trade-off between **noise suppression** and **structure preservation**.
 Unlike standard U-Nets (which over-smooth lesions) or conventional GANs (which hallucinate artifacts), PAGaN uses a **Gated Dual-Path** mechanism to explicitly disentangle quantum noise from biological texture.

 <p align="center">
   <img src="assets/reconresult.png" alt="PAGaN Results at 2% Dose" width="800"/>